Sureshmohan19/JLE/README.md

+miniJax

-minimal version of jax building mostly for ml research
+minimal version of JAX building mostly for ml research